Stained Glass Safety Gear: What You Really Need

 Is lead solder bad for you?
 It’s not heated enough in the stained glass process to vaporize, but after handling, don’t eat, drink, smoke, or put your fingers in your ear hole, eye holes, nose holes (or anyone else’s for that matter).

-It’s easiest, & best to wear gloves when you’re handling anything lead, but if you having some Lead Removal Soap on hand is a good idea.
+It’s easiest & best to wear gloves when you’re handling anything lead, but if you having some Lead Removal Soap on hand is a good idea.

-In fact, I work almost entirely lead free (except when doing repairs).
 Here’s a post I did All About Lead Free Solder.

 Flux